CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 - Zero dependencies on external teams to fix broken code or add certain features.

 #### Cons
-- Have to maintain, top-to-bottom, the codebase including: testing, accessibility, optimization and everything else that comes with maintaining a library of sorts.
+- Have to maintain, top-to-bottom, the codebase including: testing, accessibility, optimization, maintaining documentation and everything else that comes with creating a library.
 - Removing ourselves from the USWDS ecosystem.
 - Massive lift to recode and recreate entire components in our codebase.